marcguyer/marcguyer.github.io/content/posts/mezzio-example/introduction.md

 [PHPUnit](https://phpunit.de/) is the de facto standard framework for automated testing in PHP applications.
 The [Mezzio Skeleton Application](https://github.com/mezzio/mezzio-skeleton) comes with a basic PHPUnit setup.

+## Psalm

+[Psalm](https://psalm.dev/) is static analysis for PHP.
+It'll make you a better coder.
+I promise.

 ## What's Next?

-The [next post in this series](/posts/mezzio-example/functional-testing) gets into setting up a good application foundation with automated testing.
+The [next post in this series](/posts/mezzio-example/functional-and-unit-testing) gets into setting up a good application foundation with automated testing.